 For chunks, just chop up your favorite vegan chocolate bar into chunks.

-Can I make these gluten-free?
+Can you make these muffins gluten-free?
 I have not tested these as gluten-free, but if I was going to try and make these gluten-free the first thing I would do is switch out the flour for a gluten-free all purpose flour blend.
 It must be a blend, do not try it with a single type of flour like almond or coconut.
 Try the recipe with just the simple switch of flours and see how it turns out before making any other changes.

-What can I use instead of applesauce?
-I like applesauce because it not only creates moisture but it is also an egg replacer of sorts.
+What can be used instead of applesauce?
+The applesauce creates moisture in this recipe and also functions as an egg replacer of sorts.
 You could use mashed bananas in its place but that might result in a little banana flavor whereas applesauce is neutral.

-You could also try it with a flax egg in place of the applesauce if you happened to have some flaxseed meal on hand and no applesauce, but the best result for this recipe is going to be as written.
+You can also try it with a flax egg in place of the applesauce if you happen to have some flaxseed meal on hand and no applesauce, but the best result for this recipe is going to be as written.

 Keep them covered at room temperature where they will stay fresh for a few days or covered in the fridge where they will stay fresh for up to a week.